naibarn/SmartSpec/.smartspec/workflows/smartspec_sync_spec_tasks.md

 ## 8) Reporting

-Write a structured report in `REPORT_DIR` including:
+Write a structured report in `.spec/reports/sync-spec-tasks/` including:

 - Index input path used
 - Canonical output path
 - Mirror policy
+- Safety mode
+- Registry directory used
+- Supplemental registry roots used (if any)
+- Multi-repo roots used (if any)
 - Specs processed
 - Safe fields updated
 - Registry recommendations/changes (by mode)
+- Cross-registry collision findings
-- UI JSON compliance summary (if applicable)
+- UI alignment summary (if applicable)
 - Follow-up recommendations

 ---